bozsahin/yalalr/README.md

 # yalalr
 yet another LALR parser generator interface

-This is going to be an interface to Mark Johnson's LALR parser.
+This is going to be an interface to <a href="http://web.science.mq.edu.au/~mjohnson/code/lalrparser.lisp">Mark Johnson's LALR parser generator</a>.

 What it does: